 Each Developer must submit adequate financial information to allow the Transmission Providers to assess its financial capability and creditworthiness.
-Where such information is available and applicable, the Developer must provide the Transmission Providers:
+Where such information is available and applicable, the Developer must provide to the Transmission Providers:

 - a.
 Audited Financial Statements; - b.
 List of affiliates, parent companies, and subsidiaries; - c.
 Publicly available information from credit reports by credit and bond rating agencies; - d.
 Private credit ratings; - e.
 Credit references; - f.
-Statement of legal composition; - g.
-Statement of length of time potential Developer's business has been in operation; and - h.
+Statement of legal composition, including all ownership; - g.
+Statement of length of time Developer's business has been in operation; and - h.
 A summary of any history of bankruptcy, dissolution, merger, or acquisition of the Developer or any predecessors in interest for the current calendar year and the five calendar years immediately preceding its submission of information related to affiliated entities.

-In order to determine creditworthiness, the Developer must meet one of the following criteria:
+In order to be determined to be creditworthy, the Developer must meet at least one of the following criteria:

-- a.
-The Developer has been in business at least one year and has a credit rating of at least "Baa3" (Moody's) or "BBB minus" (Standard & Poor's or Fitch's) (If rated by multiple agencies, the lowest rating applies); or - b.
-The Developer has been in business at least one year, and provides its most recent financial statement, which demonstrates that it meets standards that are at least equivalent to the standards underlying credit ratings of "Baa3" or "BBB minus"; or - c.
-The Developer's parent company meets either (a) or (b) above, and provides a satisfactory written guarantee to be unconditionally responsible for all financial obligations.
+a.
+The Developer, or its affiliate/parent company acting as guarantor, has been in business at least one year and has a credit rating of at least "Baa3" (Moody's) or "BBB minus" (Standard & Poor's or Fitch's) (If rated by multiple agencies, the lowest rating applies); or b.
+The Developer, or its affiliate/parent company acting as guarantor, has been in business at least one year, and provides its most recent financial statement, which demonstrates that it meets standards that are at least equivalent to the standards underlying credit ratings of "Baa3" or "BBB minus," based on the sole judgment of the Transmission Providers; or